tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 2.  **Select a Repository:** Choose a repository from the list.
 The application will display both public and private repositories accessible to your account.

 3.  **Generate README:** Click the "Generate" button.
 The AI will analyze your repository and generate a README draft.
+This might take a few seconds depending on the repository size and the selected AI model.

 4.  **Edit and Preview:** Refine the generated content using the live Markdown editor.
 Preview the changes in real-time to ensure accuracy and clarity.

 5.  **Export/Commit:** Download the generated README as a `.md` file or commit it directly to your GitHub repository.
-The commit functionality requires additional setup with the GitHub API (see "Contributing").
+The commit functionality requires a properly configured GitHub API token with sufficient permissions.

 ### Example 1: Generating README Content with OpenAI